Physical Activity FAQs

 Why should I exercise?

-A: There are a number of reasons, both short term and long term, to engage in physical activity.
+There are a number of reasons, both short-term and long-term, to engage in physical activity.
 In the short term, physical activity can help reduce feelings of depression and anxiety, control weight, and promote psychological well-being.
 In the long term, physically active people have a lower risk of dying prematurely and of developing diseases like heart disease, diabetes, high blood pressure, and colon cancer.
 It also helps to build healthy bones, muscles, and joints to prevent injuries.

-A: The Surgeon General recommends 30 minutes of moderate intensity exercise on most, or all, days of the week.
-Moderate intensity exercise includes walking 2 miles in 30 minutes, running 1.5 miles in 15 minutes, bicycling 5 miles in 30 minutes, or playing basketball for 15-20 minutes.
+The Surgeon General recommends 30 minutes of moderate-intensity exercise on most, or all, days of the week.
+Moderate-intensity exercise includes walking 2 miles in 30 minutes, running 1.5 miles in 15 minutes, bicycling 5 miles in 30 minutes, or playing basketball for 15-20 minutes.
 This is just for health, though.
 If you have other goals, you may need a different plan.

-A: While running is one way to become more fit, it is not the only way.
+While running is one way to become more fit, it is not the only way.
 Any movement that gets your heart rate up and makes you breathe harder will increase your fitness level.
-Some suggestions include dancing, swimming, biking,or rowing.
+Some suggestions include dancing, swimming, biking, or rowing.
 The most important thing is to choose something you like and stick with it.

-A: Yes and no. Generally speaking, activities that require you to carry your own weight, such as walking or stair climbing, use more calories than those that support your weight for you, like biking.
+Yes and no. Generally speaking, activities that require you to carry your own weight, such as walking or stair climbing, use more calories than those that support your weight for you, like biking.
 However, the most important part of weight loss is just doing something.
 So if you can't stand walking, but you love to bike, then biking is your answer because it's far better than doing nothing at all.
 You may just have to do a little longer to burn the same amount of calories.
-You also want to be sure to choose something that you like to do and will be able to stick with.
+You also want to be sure to choose something that you enjoy and will be motivated to do regularly.